styxx216/Pet-projects_CV/README.md

 ## Project Description:

+Real-time Detection, Tracking, and Counting of moving objects crossing a control line.

 The project uses the YOLO model for real-time object counting, including people on an escalator and cars on the road without additional training, as well as vaccine vials on a conveyor belt, for which a custom dataset was created and labeled.

 Captions for animations: